Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

 “We need to cuss and discuss before we decide on this design approach.”

-Deadman: a heavy object that acts as an anchor for a wall.
+Deadman: a heavy object acting as an anchor for a wall.

 “Firstly, install the deadman for the retaining wall before you do anything else.”

 Dog and pony show: a highly promoted or overblown performance or presentation.

 “I’m tired of these dog and pony shows, put on by these large corporations.”

 Drop in the bucket: a small part of something.

 “What you’ve designed is only a drop in the bucket of the remaining work.”